limcheekin/eth-erc20-token-sale/README.md

     # or
     yarn
     ```

-2. Update the following environment variables located in [client/.env.local](client/.env.local):
+2. Create the `.env.local` file in the `client` directory and define the following environment variables:
     ```
     NEXT_PUBLIC_FLUWIX_TOKEN_CONTRACT_ADDRESS=0x...
     NEXT_PUBLIC_KYC_CONTRACT_ADDRESS=0x...
     NEXT_PUBLIC_FLUWIX_TOKEN_SALE_CONTRACT_ADDRESS=0x..
     ```
+   As the `.env.local` file is not stored in the repo:
+   - For deployment to Vercel, you need to configure the [environment variables](https://vercel.com/docs/concepts/projects/environment-variables) there.
+   - For deployment to Skynet, you need to add the content of the `.env.local` file as `DOT_ENV_DOT_LOCAL` secret.

 3. Run the development server
     ```bash